 I’ve been making this version of baked vanilla cheesecake since way back in 2004!
 It’s a Gordon Ramsay recipe that I tore out of a weekend newspaper magazine supplement.
-Luckily the page has been protected inside a plastic punched pocket (that’s the proper word for one of those things apparently!) otherwise it would have disintegrated by now from all the use it has seen.
+Luckily the page has been protected inside a plastic punched pocket (that’s the proper word for one of those things apparently!) otherwise it would have disintegrated by now from all the use it’s seen.

 - 100g unsalted butter, plus a little to greases the tin